-ATTACH THE FRONT FENDER AND FRONT WHEEL
+ATTACH THE FRONT WHEEL

-There are two types of front wheel and fender assemblies; nutted wheel with flat fender brace and quick-release with rounded fender brace.
+There are two types of front wheel assemblies; nutted with step retaining washer, and nutted with clip retaining washer.

 Note: Quick-release wheels may be on both the front and rear wheels or just one.
 Also, some tire tread patterns have a direction, so compare your front tire and rear tire of the bicycle so that both tread patterns face the same way.